jacobgil/jacobgil.github.io/about.md

 ![Jacob]({{ site.url }}/assets/jacob.jpg)

-I'm a Computer Vision and Deep Learning developer based in Israel.
+I'm a Computer Vision and Deep Learning developer from Israel.

 Apart from what I write about here, I have other open source projects on my [github](http://github.com/jacobgil).